OpticianWorks Program FAQ

 Q: Will I be a Certified Optician when I complete the program?

-A: No. You can get a certificate that says you have completed the OpticianWork program.
-No agency can certify you as an optician.
+A: No. You can get a certificate that says you have completed the OpticianWorks program.
+Without a practical exam no agency should ever certify you as an optician.

 Q: What other books and materials will I need?